jacebenson/cedar/docs/docs/server-file.md

 ```

 If you don't specify a host, `createServer` uses `NODE_ENV` to set it.
 If `NODE_ENV` is production, it defaults to `'0.0.0.0'` and `'::'` otherwise.
-The Dockerfile sets `NODE_ENV` to production so that things work out of the box.
+Our default Dockerfile sets `NODE_ENV` to production so that things work out of the box.